codus/codelog/README.md

 - Generate a new release file at `changelogs/releases/` by merging all change files at `changelogs/unreleased/`
 - Deletes the change files at `changelogs/unreleased/` because they now compose the new release.
 If it was not deleted, the change would appear repeated in the next release.
-- Updates the `CHANGELOG.md` file by merging all the releases at `changelogs/releases/`.
+- Updates the `CHANGELOG.md` file, based on `changelog_template.md.erb`, by merging all the releases at `changelogs/releases/`.

 ## Configuring